nextgis/docs_ngweb/source/form_elements.rst

    Editing a list

 Options are entered as a table.
+You can eter them manually or `import from CSV <https://docs.nextgis.com/docs_ngweb/source/form_elements.html#import-csv>`_.

 To **add an option** type in the value that is stored in the layer attribute and the label displayed in the form dropdown (can be the same as the value).